vantage-sh/docs.vantage.sh/docs/cost_reports.md

 - Head to any saved Cost Report.
 If you are on the "All Resources" report click "Save as New" first to begin using the Cost Allocation filter.
 - Click “Filters”
 - Configure filters to see a subset of costs.
 For example, see the costs just for RDS.
-- Click the new “Percentage” option on that filter set and set a value of 1-100%.
+- Click the new "Add Cost Allocation" option on that filter set and set a value of 1-100%.
 - Save the report.

 When percent based cost allocation is set as a filter, forecasts will be produced in aggregate for all the set conditions and the percentage allocation will be applied to that forecast.